 Deputy Richards was a hardened man.
 An officer for twenty-three years, you better believe he had seen a thing or two.
 I’m talking about the type of stuff that keeps most folks up at night.
-Rapists, pedophiles and murderers have all entered the man’s life throughout his career.
-With that said, nothing could prepare him for the brutal killing of a little girl.
+Rapists, pedophiles, and murderers have all entered the man’s life throughout his career.
+With that said, nothing could prepare him for the ruthless slaying of a little girl.

 She was laid out in the dirt, not far from Miller’s Road.
-The girl had been slashed up and down her body and her inside removed, stacked neatly in a pile next to the corpse.
+The girl had been slashed up and down her body and her internal organs has been removed, torn from her vagina and stacked neatly in a pile next to the corpse.
 It’s one of those horrors no person should have to endure witnessing.
 Richards was a tough man, but this heinous crime nearly brought tears to his eyes.

-Deputy Wilson had been the first on the scene.
+Deputy Wilson was the first on the scene.
 He approached Richards, shaking his head.
 He had just finished photographing the crime scene and knew the images would never leave his mind for as long as he lived.

 “You know who she was?”
 Richards asked, popping a cigarette into his mouth.